romanjrdykyj/select2dot1/README.md

 );
 ```

 `Use single component settings to customize only one component of Select2dot1 widget`

 You can pass single component settings to Select2dot1 widget.
 Single component settings will be used only by one component of Select2dot1 widget.

-In this example we will customize only CategoryNameOverlay component and CategoryItemOverlay component in Dropdown.
+In this example we will customize only CategoryNameOverlay component and CategoryItemOverlay component in Dropdown (change visible only on desktop overlay).

 ```dart
 Select2dot1(